jmunixusers/presentations/tmux.md

 ssh-ing again or on the lab computers.

 ### How can they hurt me?
-lets say you keep losing connection to stu, but never re-attach your session.
+let's say you keep losing connection to stu, but never re-attach your session.
-This means you will keep creating new tmux sessions and slowly but surely load stu with terminal sessions simply waiting for you to return.
+This means you will keep creating new Tmux sessions and slowly but surely load stu with terminal sessions simply waiting for you to return.

 So make sure to close sessions and periodically check for open ones.

 ## Configuration
-Here are some quick options from my `~/.tmux.conf` that I think are nice QOL improvements over base functionality.
+Here are some quick options from my `~/.Tmux.conf` that I think are nice QOL improvements over base functionality.

 ```conf